BusbyLab/git-gh-demo/README.md

 I’m very close to pushing this repo to GitHub!
-Because this is my first push to GitHub (pretend for this example!), I’ll actually use `gh` from the GitHub CLI to do this.
+Because this is my first push to GitHub (pretend for this example!), I’ll actually use `gh` from GitHub CLI to do this.
 You can also create an empty repo through the GitHub website that you use `git` to push to, but I think it’s just easier to use `gh`.